AFathi/ARVideoKit/README.md

 Donations will support me to keep maintining **ARVideoKit Framework** ❤️

 [![Donate](https://www.paypalobjects.com/webstatic/en_US/i/btn/png/btn_donate_92x26.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ahmedfbekhit@gmail.com&item_name=Support+ARVideoKit+Developer&item_number=ARVideoKit+Framework+Donations&amount=0%2e00&currency_code=USD)

+## Contributions
+If you have an idea for a new **ARVideoKit** feature/functionality and want to add it to this repository, feel free to fork the project and create a pull request!

+Also, feel free to create an issue if you have any suggestions or need any help ☺️

 ## [License](LICENSE)
 Copyright 2017 Ahmed Fathi Bekhit, www.ahmedbekhit.com, me@ahmedbekhit.com